leiysky/tigraph/README.md

 # TiGraph: Graph Database on TiDB

-> This is a [TiDB Hackathon 2020](https://pingcap.com/community/events/hackathon2020/) project.
+> This is a failed project in [TiDB Hackathon 2020](https://pingcap.com/community/events/hackathon2020/) project.

 TiGraph is a graph database build with TiDB.